Open the Activity Grader by opening the Gradebook tool and selecting an activity header on the Grades tab.

 - Class Statistics summarizes how the student is performing in comparison to the rest of the class.

 - Objectives (only appears for assessments or assignments in core courses) displays the objectives aligned with the assessment and the student's performance on each.

 - The right panel allows you to edit the following components of the grade:

-- Score/Points earned.
-This number is automatically calculated when possible; if you change it, you can select Revert to Calculated to reset the score.
+- Score/Points earned is automatically calculated when possible; if you change it, you can select Revert to Calculated to reset the score.